dmort27/epitran/README.rst

 Using the ``epitran`` Module
 ----------------------------

-The functionality in the ``epitran`` module is encapsulated in the very simple ``Epitran`` class.
-Its constructor takes one argument, ``code``, the ISO 639-3 code of the language to be transliterated plus a hyphen plus a four letter code for the script (e.g. 'Latn' for Latin script, 'Cyrl' for Cyrillic script, and 'Arab' for a Person-Arabic script).
+The most general functionality in the ``epitran`` module is encapsulated in the very simple ``Epitran`` class.
+Its constructor takes one argument, ``code``, the ISO 639-3 code of the language to be transliterated plus a hyphen plus a four letter code for the script (e.g. 'Latn' for Latin script, 'Cyrl' for Cyrillic script, and 'Arab' for a Perso-Arabic script).

 ::

     >>> import epitran
-    >>> epi = epitran.Epitran('tur-Latn')
+    >>> epi = epitran.Epitran('uig-Arab')  # Uyghur in Perso-Arabic script

 The ``Epitran`` class has only a few "public" method (to the extent that such a concept exists in Python).
 The most important are